nikhilsharma99/MLProject-EndToEnd-Udemy-/README.md

 Data Collection: Collected student data including demographics and test scores.
 Data Processing: Cleaned and preprocessed the data using techniques like handling missing values, encoding categorical variables, and scaling numerical features.

-Modeling: Used Scikit-learn to train various machine learning models (e.g., Random Forest, Linear Regression) and evaluated them to select the best-performing model.
+Modeling: Used Scikit-learn to train various machine learning models  and evaluated them to select the best-performing model.

 Exploratory Data Analysis (EDA): Analyzed the relationships between the data features and test scores to inform model training.